Service 07

 About this service

-Some moments in recovery require a real, present human being — not a phone call, not a session.
+Some moments in recovery require a real, present human being, not a phone call, not a session.
 Transitioning out of treatment, navigating a high-risk environment, attending a triggering event, or simply getting through a hard day are situations where in-person support makes a real difference.

 Our companion services provide exactly that: a trained, clinically-informed individual who is physically present with your loved one when it matters most.
-This is not babysitting — it is active, thoughtful support from someone who understands what's at stake.
+This is not babysitting.
+It is active, thoughtful support from someone who understands what's at stake.

 Companion services can be standalone or integrated into a broader case management plan.
 Duration and frequency are tailored to the specific situation and level of support needed.